Soft/rainbowpath/README.md

 <img src="https://raw.githubusercontent.com/Soft/rainbowpath/master/extra/screenshot.png">

 `rainbowpath` formats supplied path by coloring each path component with a color selected from a palette.
-Colors for path components are selected based on the order they appear in the palette.
-If no palette is supplied a default one will be used. `rainbowpath` should work on any modern terminal emulator that supports 256 colors.
+By default, colors for path components are selected based on the order they appear in the palette.
+If no palette is supplied a default one will be used.
 When invoked without a path `rainbowpath` displays the current working directory.

 ### Installation